jflorian/doubledog-koji/README.md

 The method the client should use to authenticate itself to the Koji-Hub.
 Must be one of: `'noauth'`, `'ssl'`, `'password'`, or `'kerberos'`.
 The default is `'ssl'`.

+##### `client_cert`
+Name of the file containing the client's X.509 certificate to be used in authenticating the client for this profile.
+Ignored unless *auth_type* is `'ssl'`.
+The default is `'~/.koji/client.crt'`.

+Note that this module provides no means for managing this certificate itself (since it's generally bad practice for Puppet to manage things in a user's home directory).
+This setting is merely a host-wide reference to such a file, hence the need for the `'~'` in the path.

 ##### `max_retries`
 When making Koji calls, if the Koji Hub reports a temporary failure, how many